kenozordi/qrc-id-manager/README.md

 ## About qrc-id-manager

-Identity Management Appthat uses QR (Quick Response) Codes to validate membership and privilege
+Identity Management App that uses QR (Quick Response) Codes to validate membership and privilege

 ## How to set-up
 Run the following commands